-While I know the mechanics of this celestial alignment, it is in this moment of totality that I understand the difference between knowledge and feeling.
+As an astronomer I know the mechanics of this celestial alignment, yet in this moment of totality I fully understand the difference between knowledge and feeling.
 The hair is raised on the back of my neck and my mind screams at the wrongness of what I am seeing.
 It is clear to me now why people throughout time did what they did to scare away the demons, chase away the jaguars, and slay the monsters they imagined devouring the Sun.
 The French astronomer and historian Jean-Pierre Verdet, has found this fear-fueled call to action was universal.2